 In thinking about your presentation, consider these fairly typical evaluation criteria for a scientific poster:

-Everyone who can should plan on remaining for the entire poster examination period: hang out, look at others' posters, discuss them with the authors, compare your results with your classmates', etc. As an added incentive for you to really look at the other posters, we'll also have some balloting for the best poster presentations.
+Everyone who is able to should plan on remaining for the entire poster examination period: hang out, look at others' posters, discuss them with the authors, compare your results with your classmates', etc. As an added incentive for you to really look at the other posters, we'll also have some balloting for the best poster presentations.

 Additional resources: